DanielArevalo059/Web-Dev-Portfolio-Project/README.md

 1. Clone the repository.
 2. cd backend
 3. npm i
-4. Create and update a .env file with:\n
+4. Create and update a .env file with:

     PORT=5000
     MONGODB_URI=<your_mongodb_connection_string>
-5. npm run dev
+6. npm run dev

 ### Frontend Setup
 To run the frontend on http://localhost:3000: